Cheapest car insurance in West Virginia for a bad driving record

 Cheapest car insurance in West Virginia by city

-Martinsburg has the cheapest car insurance rates in West Virginia at $3,025.
-But the most expensive city is Ravenswood with rates of $3,472.
+Martinsburg has the cheapest car insurance rates in West Virginia, averaging $3,025.
+However, the most expensive city is Ravenswood, with average insurance rates of $3,472.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver